 What do you make of these approaches?

-I haven’t got any solution to prevent murders, in fact evidence shows that keeping your head high and your voice loud will get you killed especially if you are woman.
+I haven’t got any solution to prevent murders, in fact, evidence shows that keeping your head high and your voice loud will get you killed especially if you are a woman.
 The techniques, values and principles Marielle, Jo, and Berta campaigned for, and that Louise or Cecilia still use today, can be implemented and pushed forward at all time.

 Intersectionality in your thoughts and behaviour, as well as respectful and non-condescending participatory decision-making being two of them.

 Reg.
 Address 30 Parkhurst Rd | London | UK N17 9RA